 It’s no secret that having a noisy neighbor or any loud distracting noise is a major nuisance in one’s life, and soundproofing a room is a great way to reduce this and greatly improve the quality of your life.
 This is especially true if you are living and working in an open space; in addition to eliminating sightlines, room dividers are often used in an attempt to try and drown out the sound of others that are in close vicinity.

-So, do room dividers block sound?
-Yes, room dividers will certainly help to block out some (but not all) of the sounds that you hear since they will create a barrier between you and the source of the noise.
+Room dividers help to block out some (but not all) of the sounds since they create a barrier between the person and the source of the noise.
 That said, not all room dividers are specifically built with the purpose of soundproofing, so depending on the material your room divider is made from, it may be not as effective as others.

 Room dividers are very convenient if you want to reduce noise in areas such as a family room, classroom, or office space, although not all room dividers will work for you.
 In this article, we will go over some of the best uses for room dividers, the various types of room dividers, which ones are most effective for soundproofing purposes, and how to install them.

 Best Uses for Room Dividers

 Room dividers have many different applications and purposes for which they are bought.
 Not surprisingly, since there are so many different types of room dividers and they come in all shapes and sizes, we have seen them used in a number of creative or new ways.
 It is likely that there are many uses of room dividers that we have not even thought of!

 Obviously, room dividers can be purchased and utilized for more than just one reason.
 Since installation is not difficult, a single room divider can have a large life span and be functional for many different purposes over a period of time.

 However, today we will mostly be looking at some of the most popular applications for room dividers.
 Some of these include: